 What influences a positive mindset?

-Notice how there's a significant chunk of your happiness that you can't control?
-You see, even though we sometimes have the ability to choose happiness (as shown in this article with actual examples in this article), the opposite is true in a lot of cases.
+Even though these percentages change from person to person (we actually did our own research regarding this topic), there’s always a part of your happiness that you can’t control.
+Even though we sometimes have the ability to choose happiness (as shown in this article with actual examples in this article), the opposite is true in a lot of cases.

-As hard as you might wanna try, having a positive mindset is sometimes more than just a decision.
+As hard as you might wanna try, achieving a positive mindset is sometimes much harder than just making a decision.

-Even when you consider yourself to be a realist - or at least not an optimist - I'm still sure you'll find these methods helpful to steer your life in a more positive direction.
+Even when you consider yourself to be a realist – or maybe even a pessimist – I’m still sure you’ll find these methods helpful to steer your life in a more positive direction.

 1. Become self-aware of how you react to negativity